NadavIs56/YOLOv8-Dog-Couch-RealTimeDetection/README.md

 <br>

 ##     <p align = "left"> Implementation 💻 </p>
-The system utilizes the YOLOv8 pre-trained model from Ultralytics.
-I made several modifications, computations, and conditions to tailor the model for this specific application.
+The system utilizes the YOLOv8 pre-trained model from Ultralytics. <br>I made several modifications, computations, and conditions to tailor the model for this specific application.

 <br>